 During RPT, MUGs will be required to keep their hair within the Regimental standards described above.
 If the Commandant determines that a MUG is unable to maintain her hair to the Regimental standard in the limited time provided for grooming, a haircut may be required.
 In such cases, the haircut will only be completed by a licensed professional cosmetologist.

-Maine Maritime Academy Bookstore POC and contact info for questions regarding Lifejackets.
+Please contact the Maine Maritime Academy Bookstore for additional information regarding lifejackets.

 Castine, ME 04420